naftulikay/vagrant-dev-examples/README.md

  - `Vagrantfile`: A flexible Vagrantfile configured for the project.

 Please feel free to dig through these files and ask questions if anything is unclear.

+Once all has been brought down and configured, `vagrant up` will yield a VM with batteries included for your given development language(s).

 ## Differences